All Products

 Kafka Data Compression Format

-• LZ4 (default): Provides fast compression with a lower compression ratio.
+• LZ4 (default): Low compression ratio, high compression speed.

 Policy for Shipping Data to Kafka Partitions